tkareine/chnode/README.md

   environment variable.
 Version switching is independent per shell session.
-* Optional automatic Node.js version switching based on the contents of the `.node-version` file in your project directory.
+* Optional automatic Node.js version switching based on the contents of the `.node-version` file in your project directory, or from another file, specified in the `CHNODE_AUTO_VERSION_FILENAME` shell variable.
 * Small feature set by design, making the tool very fast to load.
 * Each Node.js version has its own set of global npm packages.
 * Allows accessing man pages for the selected Node.js version and its